 - Accessibility to specialized software tools, if needed

-The number of projects we can conduct is currently limited to sixteen.
+The number of projects we can conduct is currently limited to 24 annually.
 We aim to select a variety of projects each year and typically evaluate over 60 proposals.
-A viable proposal not selected for a student team in the current round can be placed in a queue for future assignment.
+A viable proposal not selected in the current round can be placed in a queue for future assignment.
 We continually look for opportunities to work with new sponsors and in new industry segments.

 Confidentiality is a key element of how the projects are conducted.
 Unlike a master’s thesis, which is published, the Practicum does not have a public disclosure requirement.
 Only members of the team have access to their sponsor’s data.
-Sponsors do not under any circumstance provide personally identifiable information, and will only share data in a manner that is consistent with their third-party data transfer rules.
+Sponsors do not under any circumstance provide personally identifiable information (PII), and will only share data in a manner that is consistent with their third-party data transfer governance rules.

 Students receive instruction in data privacy and security, and the law with respect to non-disclosure agreements.
 Because students are not employees of the university, they must individually consent to the sponsor’s NDA before being assigned to a project.